Statement In Support of PRSA National’s DE&I Commitment

-Did you know that there’s a new Diversity, Equity & Inclusion Committee (DE&I) at PRSA Georgia?
-The dedicated DE&I committee not only highlights the Chapter’s commitment to diversity, equity and inclusion; it also guides the organization in making sure our messages, images and engagement are inclusive and a part of everything we do as a professional group, leaving no one out, and bringing everyone in.
+The dedicated Diversity, Equity & Inclusion Committee (DE&I) committee not only highlights the Chapter’s commitment to diversity, equity and inclusion, but also it guides the organization in making sure our messages, images and engagement are inclusive and integrated into everything we do as a professional group: leaving no one out, and bringing everyone in.

 Diversity, Equity and Inclusion Statement

-In the fall of 2020, the PRSA Board decided to establish a Diversity, Equity and Inclusion Committee.
-After the murder of George Floyd and the global response and activism to eradicate systematic racism and discrimination, it was time for our Chapter to do its part to help our members be part of that change.
-A few months later, PRSA Georgia established its first official DE&I Committee, led by a group of mighty leaders that have made this Committee one of the most influential teams in our Chapter.
+The PRSA Board decided to establish a Diversity, Equity and Inclusion Committee in the fall of 2020, following the murder of George Floyd and the global response and activism to eradicate systematic racism and discrimination.
+The first official DE&I Committee, led by a group of mighty leaders that have made this committee one of the most influential teams in our Chapter, was formed to help our members be part of this change.

-Laying down the foundation this year, the committee has been working non-stop, creating programs that highlighted PRSA Georgia’s continued commitment to DE&I and educating on how to be more inclusive communicators and be more mindful about diversity within our membership.
-As part of our primary responsibilities for our first year, the DE&I Committee has prepared the PRSA Georgia’s Diversity, Equity and Inclusion Statement.
+The foundational work in the first year of the committee included creating programs that highlighted PRSA Georgia’s continued commitment to DE&I and educating communicators on how to be more inclusive in their work and more mindful about diversity within our membership.
+The committee also prepared PRSA Georgia’s Diversity, Equity and Inclusion Statement.
 The statement brings thoughtfulness and intention behind every line and it speaks clearly to the values we need to be living each day as members of the Chapter and our community:

 PRSA Georgia is committed to transforming every layer of the Chapter, from board service to its newest members, by intentionally applying the importance of diversity, equity, inclusion, accessibility, and belonging.
 By championing DE&I values at every level and advocating for applying their principles within the public relations profession and throughout our organization, we are contributing to the accountability and change needed to make the world more equitable and representative of all.
 We will use our influence and advocacy to increase understanding, perspectives, ideas, voices represented, and membership.
 By making a concerted effort to be inclusive and equitable in our practices and decision-making, we will use DE&I as a standard operating lens through which to look at our work and operation.
 The outcome is that those who join us in this honorable profession will be armed with a competitive advantage, be more aware, and will serve more effectively as communications counselors and community builders in society.
 It will also position our Chapter for excellence and growth.